stiles/locations/README.md

 ![starbucks locations](starbucks/visuals/visualization.png)

 # Locations
-A growing collection of data scrapers for collecting location information about popular stores, restaurants and other consumer sites in the United States.
+A slowly growing collection of data scrapers for collecting location information about popular stores, restaurants and other consumer sites in the United States.

----
+## Collection summary

-### Collection summary
+### Aggregates

 | Company category                  | Companies |    Locations |
 | ------------------------- | ----: | -----: |